10 Hygiea: Shape, craters, and topography

 Hygiea's two large craters "Serpens" and "Calix" identified in VLT images from 2017.
-A bright spot is also present near Calix.
+A bright spot is visible to the left of Serpens.

 Hygiea is a nearly spherical or ellipsoidal object whose diametric dimensions are 450 x 430 x 424 km, with an uncertainty of ±10 km for the equatorial axes and ±20 km for the polar axis.
 It is the second-most spherical main-belt asteroid after Ceres.
 The nearly spherical shape of Hygiea suggests it may be in hydrostatic equilibrium, having attained its shape by its own gravity.
 Specifically, Hygiea's polar flattening and specific angular momentum closely matches that of a Maclaurin spheroid, which is the shape assumed by a rotating self-gravitating fluid in hydrostatic equilibrium.

 In contrast to the larger asteroid Vesta, Hygiea lacks large impact craters or basins that would otherwise deform its shape from a sphere.
 Only two craters on Hygiea have been confidently identified in VLT imaging, with their respective diameters being 180 ± 15 km and 97 ± 10 km.
 Both craters appear to have central peaks.
 Vernazza and collaborators who studied these images have informally named the larger crater "Serpens" and smaller crater "Calix", after the Latin words for 'snake' and 'cup', respectively.
 These names, which are not approved by the IAU, were chosen because their eponyms commonly appear in symbols of Hygiea.

 Besides Serpens and Calix, VLT images of Hygiea show no obvious or bowl-shaped craters larger than 30 km in diameter.
 Ceres similarly lacks large bowl-shaped craters and is instead dominated by flat-floored complex craters, which are difficult to see from Earth—this may be the case for Hygiea.
 An abundance of flat-floored craters on Hygiea could indicate a water ice-rich subsurface, which would allow for the relaxation of its surface topography.

 Although Hygiea lacks major impact basins, the existence of the Hygiea family points to a major collisional event in its past.
 Rather than leaving a giant impact basin like on Vesta, the impact is thought to have completely shattered Hygiea, which erased all of its pre-existing surface features.
-Simulations of the giant impact show that most of Hygiea's debris reaccumulated into an oscillating fluid-like body, which was able to relax into a sphere by its own gravity.
-The present-day ellipsoidal shape of Hygiea suggests it solidified around four hours after the impact.
+Simulations of the giant impact show that most of Hygiea's debris reaccumulated into a fluid-like body, which was able to relax into a sphere by its own gravity.
+The present-day shape of Hygiea suggests it solidified around four hours after the impact.
 Other large asteroids that are parents of asteroid families, such as 8 Flora and 31 Euphrosyne, have also been found to show roughly spherical shapes and are thus believed to have undergone similar collisional disruption and reaccumulation.